South Britain Historic District: Description and history

-South Britain is located near the geographic center of Southbury, extending north along Connecticut Route 172 (South Britain Avenue) north of its crossing of the Pomperaug River.
+South Britain is located near the geographic center of Southbury, extending North along CT 172 (South Britain Avenue) North of its crossing of the Pomperaug River.
 Near the river crossing, a dam spans the river, at a site that has been dammed since the 18th century.
 Foundational remnants of mill buildings line both sides of the river in this area, and a 19th-century power canal extends from the river, where it supplied power to further mill complexes.
-The village center, now a cluster of commercial, civic, and residential buildings, reaches its northern extent at the cemetery north of East Flat Hill Road.
-At the junction with Flat Hill Road stand two 19th-century churches, the Federal-style South Britain Congregational Church (1825) and the now unoccupied Greek Revival Methodist Church (1832).
+The village center, now a cluster of commercial, civic, and residential buildings, reaches its northern extent at the cemetery North of East Flat Hill Road.
+At the Junction with Flat Hill Road stand two 19th-century churches, the Federal-style South Britain Congregational Church (1825) and the now unoccupied Greek Revival Methodist Church (1832).

 The early industries of South Britain included fulling, grist, and lumber mills, which served the surrounding area.
 In the 19th century a wider variety of water-powered industries developed, including textile manufacture.
 Because of its economic importance, it shared civic duties with the town center, and was granted construction of the Italianate town hall (1873, still standing).
 That period marked the height of the area's economic influence, as the mills gradually declined.

 The town hall remained the seat of local government until 1964.